bmejias/alfresco-shell-tools/README.md

-*Note: This project was cloned from https://code.google.com/p/alfresco-shell-tools/ originally written by Lothar Maerkle, who gently approved this move.*
+*Note: This project was cloned from https://code.google.com/p/alfresco-shell-tools/ originally written by Lothar Maerkle, who kindly approved this move.*

 Alfresco offers a rich remote API using its WebScripts technology which is based on the REST paradigm.
 This projects provides a set of scripts that makes it more